catalyst/developing-with-cwp/docs/01_InstallingCWPSilverStripe.md

 # Installing CWP SilverStripe

 To install the CWP version of SilverStripe its best to check the CWP page for instructions on how to do this.
-This page can be found here: https://www.cwp.govt.nz/developer-docs/en/1.8/getting_started/
+This page can be found here: <a href="https://www.cwp.govt.nz/developer-docs/en/1.8/getting_started/" target="\_blank">https://www.cwp.govt.nz/developer-docs/en/1.8/getting_started/</a>

 Though the docs there seem a little out of date as the repositories have moved from Gitlab to Github, so follow the instructions below to set up SilverStripe on your training room computer.